Frequently Asked Questions

 Bundrowes House is equipped with a modern washer and tumble drier.
 There is also a laundromat in Bundoran town for heavier washes.

 Bundrowes House is equipped with 4G Wireless internet throughout the house.
-We encourage students to put down the mobiles, bust out the books, have a conversation and strictly no mobiles during meal times.
+We encourage students to put down the mobiles, bust out the books, cards and board games or have a conversation and strictly no mobiles during meal times.

 We encourage students to bring their laptops or tablets for use in the evenings or on free-days.

 Q. Do I need any special skills?

 All you need is enthusiasm, a sense of curiosity and a willingness to work in a team and learn.

 Many of our students on the Transition Adventure Program and Adventure & Leadership Gap Year Program are travelling alone.